JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 (...)
 ```

-The `full_event_history.oscar` file looks like shown below.
-The particles line are the same, but they are included in interaction sections that show what and how particles have interacted.
-Below you see t2 decays (`1 out 2`) and one resonance formation (`2 out 1`).
+The `full_event_history.oscar` file looks like the excerpt shown below.
+The lines containing information on interacting particles have the same structure as in the above example `particle_lists.oscar` file, but they are separated into individual interaction sections that show which particles have interacted and how.
+Below you see two t2 decays (`1 out 2`) and one resonance formation (`2 out 1`).
 The file includes the full record of all interactions for each event.

 ```
 #!OSCAR2013 full_event_history t x y z mass p0 px py pz pdg ID charge